Franjcf/Data-Science-Projects/README.rst

 **TLDR**: I programmed a transformer to translate English to Portuguese.

-**Description**: In this project I implemented the transformer outlined in the landmark paper "Attention is All You Need" by Vaswani et. al., 2017 into TensorFlow for language translation from English to Portuguese.
+**Description**: In this project, I implemented the transformer outlined in the landmark paper "Attention is All You Need" by Vaswani et. al., 2017 into TensorFlow for language translation from English to Portuguese.
 I programmed this particular model to show how the algorithm gradually learns and "understands" the languages in real time during training.
 I also made it possible to configure the transformer with differing amounts of encoder and decoder layers, making it a more flexible configuration.

 **Skills**: TensorFlow, OPP, Speech Synthesis, Context Analysis, Deep Learning, Natural Language Processing, Sequence-to-Sequence Models